 2.7 Where progress is not sufficient, even if special educational need has not been identified, we put in place extra support that aims to enable the pupil to catch up.
-These may be in the form of additional in-class support, which we call 'quality first teaching' or a special outside of class provision called an 'intervention'.
+These may be in the form of additional in-class support, which we call 'Quality First Teaching' or a special outside of class provision called an 'Intervention'.
 In rare cases, some pupils may continue to make inadequate progress, despite high-quality teaching targeted at their areas of weakness.
 For these pupils, in consultation with parents, we will use a range of assessment tools to look into the cause of the difficulty.

-2.8 i)At The Discovery School, we are experienced in using the following standardised assessment tools:
+2.8 i) At The Discovery School, we are experienced in using the following standardised assessment tools:

 Cognition and Learning Communication and Interaction

 Test of Auditory Processing Skills (TAPS) Speech Link

 Dyslexia Screening Language Link

 Dyslexia Portfolio Language for Learning

-Dyscalculia Screening Renfrew Action Picture Test
+Dyscalculia Screening Renfrew Action Picture Test (RAPT)

 Phonological Processing assessments (PHaB)

 Test of Visual Processing Skills (TVPS)

 Cognitive Ability Tests (CATs), (WRIT)

 Hertfordshire Reading Test (Reading Age)

 NfER Curriculum Assessments

 Sensory and Physical Social, Emotional and Mental Health

 Sensory Profile Leuven Scales

 Fine motor skills assessments (Clever Fingers) Boxall Profile

 Gross Motor Skills assessments (BEAM) Strengths and Difficulties Questionnaire (SDQ)

 Resilience Conversations

 Stirling Children's Wellbeing Scale

 Me and My Feelings Assessment

 Child and Youth Resilience Measure

-2.8 i) We also have access to external specialists who can do further assessments, these include the specialist teaching service, speech and language therapist, occupational therapist and educational psychologists.
-These services are not all free to the school
+2.8 i) We also have access to external specialists, who can do further assessments, these include the Specialist Teaching and Learning Service, Speech and Language therapist, Occupational Therapist and Educational Psychologists.
+These services are not all free to the school.

 2.8 iii) The purpose of this more detailed assessment is to understand what additional resources and different approaches are required to enable the pupil to make better progress.
-These will be shared with parents, put into a provision map and reviewed regularly, and refined / revised if necessary.
+These will be shared with parents, put into a provision map and reviewed regularly, and refined/ revised if necessary.

 2.8 At this point, we will have identified that the pupil has a special educational need because the school is making special educational provision for the pupil which is additional and different to what is normally available.
-These children will be placed on the SEN register.
-If the pupil is able to make good progress using this additional and different resource (but would not be able to maintain this good progress without it) we will continue to identify the pupil as having a special educational need.
+These children will be placed on the SEND register.
+If the pupil is able to make good progress using this additional and different resource (but would not be able to maintain this good progress without it, we will continue to identify the pupil as having a special educational need.